 By contrast, neurostimulation did not appear to improve bladder control in people with chronic SCI, that is, more than 12 months after their injury.
 However, the authors recommend more research in this area to determine how useful neurostimulation is for bladder control., as many of the studies are quite different or of poor quality.

-“Given this trial is of the highest quality—a randomised, double blind trial—this should really help to provide better evidence, and ultimately, if successful, get this treatment rolled out to the community,” he added.
+“Given this trial is of the highest quality—a randomised, double blind trial—this will help to provide better evidence, and ultimately, if successful, support the rollout of the treatment to the community,” he added.

 The other good news from this review is that there were no side effects from neurostimulation which means it is safe to use.